linxuanm/donkey/docs/introduction.rst

 .. note::

-    The IB CS board is notorious for making mistakes in official resources and exam papers.
-This unfortunately resulted in contradictory code behavior specifications and ambiguous syntax in their pseudocode standard.
+    Unfortunately, the IB CS board commonly make mistakes in official resources and exam papers.
+This resulted in contradictory code behavior specifications and ambiguous syntax in their pseudocode standard.
 To eliminate those problems, Donkey IDE incorporates a stricter subset of the IB Pseudocode syntax while retaining all the functionalities.

 User Interface
 --------------